vaibhav030694/Books_server/README.md

 4. This will clone both repositories, install dependencies, and start the Angular frontend and Node.js server

-## Setting up manually - Installation
+## Setting up Server manually - Installation

 1. Clone the repository: